WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"he put his heart and soul into a stylish performance"_

+- stylist

+  1. noun: a designer of fashionable styles of clothing.

+     _"a collection of 40s-inspired shapes from a leading stylist"_

+     - a hairdresser.

+       _"she had her hair done in a mass of curls by a stylist in Paris"_

+  2. noun: a person whose job is to arrange and coordinate food, clothes, etc. in a stylish and attractive way in photographs or films.

+     _"a food stylist"_

+  3. noun: a writer noted for taking great pains over their writing style.

+     _"the letter was written by a famous stylist"_

+     - (in sport or music) a person who performs with style.

+       _"stylist Pohan took the lead in the first round"_

 - subject

   1. noun: a person or thing that is being discussed, described, or dealt with. 被讨论、描述，或对待的人或事。